Cecilia Hazlerigg PgDip MSc(Dist) MSt(Oxon) MBACP(Accred)

 Querying your sexuality?
 How do you feel about your gender?
 These are issues that I am well versed in exploring from an affirmative stance which clients experience as supportive and enhancing of their personal wellbeing and growth.

 I work with individuals who wish to explore their own identity, as well as with loved ones and supporters of those who are query-ing these things for themselves.

-I am registered with the British Association for Counselling and Psychotherapy and subscribes to their Guidelines for Ethical Practice.
+I am registered with and accredited by the British Association for Counselling and Psychotherapy (BACP) and subscribe to their Guidelines for Ethical Practice.
 I currently see clients in South West London, at locations in Pimlico SW1, and Streatham / Tooting Bec SW16.

 Depending on your circumstances, the duration of therapy can vary.
 I am happy to discuss this with you in more detail during an initial meeting.
 Brief therapy can be very helpful, especially to help someone resolve a more immediate crisis.

 Alongside my therapy practice, I run seminars and workshops, and teach mindfulness programmes.
 Please get in touch to find out about forthcoming events.

 If we conclude that there isn't a good enough fit for you right now, I am well placed to signpost you towards alternative resources and will be happy to consider onward referral towards colleagues and/or organisations who may be better placed to help.

 I look forward to hearing from you...